ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 <figcaption>
 </figure>

-Using the bearings given for Brooktondale/Creek Road in the sources above and adjusting for magnetic declination further shows that they all reconcile.
+Using the bearings given for Brooktondale/Creek Road in the sources above and adjusting for magnetic declination further shows that they all essentially reconcile.

 <figure>